microsoft/nodejs-guidelines/README.md

 > :triangular_flag_on_post: **TODO** Find team contact for VSOnline and any other teams.

 ## Contribution guidelines
-### Pull requests
+### Updating content
+Please file an issue on any major changes you're planning - e.g. "Add new X section".

-Please make a pull reqeust for any change to the README (minor spelling and wording changes are fine to commit to master).
+It's also good to make a pull reqeust for any change to the README (minor spelling and wording changes are fine to commit to master).
 This enables everyone to stay updated on what's going on in the repo.
 We'll be lax on this in the beginning as we work together to populate this with an initial set of content.

 ### Emoji legend